kimd13/simulated-os/README.md

 * `memory-manager`
 * `process-resource-manager`

 Each module is run separately and contain a designated `Main.kt` file.
+Instructions to operate each component are presented in the beginning of each run.

 ## Development